Lawyer representing Children of sex Abuse in Somerset County, New Jersey

 Contact Us Now For Your Immediate and Free Consultation

-Call The Mark Law Firm to speak to one if its attorneys at 908-375-6767 or contact us by filing out the information in the contact us page of this website.
+Call The Mark Law Firm to speak to its team at 908-460-8996 or contact us by filing out the information in the contact us page of this website.
 Call us to discuss your case during your free consultation.

 At The Mark Law Firm, we understand how devastating an injury can be to you and your family.
-The Mark Law Firm attorneys and staff will listen to you, and we are dedicated to our injured clients.
+The Mark Law Firm team will listen to you, and we are dedicated to our injured clients.
 Call for your confidential consultation today.